-- a frequency standard that is disciplined to stay close to the UTC frequency scale (in fact, a GPS-disciplined oscillator or GPSDO),
+- a frequency standard that is electronically disciplined to stay close to the UTC frequency scale (in fact, it is a GPS-disciplined oscillator or GPSDO),

-- a synthesized signal generator that is referenced to the frequency standard's 10 MHz output,
+- a synthesized signal generator that is referenced to the above frequency standard's 10 MHz output,

-- some FFT spectrum analyzer software that will run from my computer's soundcard with audio from the radio receiver as input.
+- some FFT spectrum analysis software that will run from my computer's soundcard with audio from the radio receiver as input.

 The Frequency Standard (GPSDO)